 4. Get in a committed relationship with vendors.

 Speaking of overwhelming, make sure you’re not causing yourself unnecessary anxiety by shopping around too much.
 If you use one lab for albums, another for prints, another for canvas, another for USBs, another for welcome folders, another for business tools, and so on, you’re going to feel like your business is literally all over the place.
 Pick your favorite two vendors, and limit yourself to the products they offer.
 You’ll simplify your product line and improve consistency across your brand, all in one fell swoop.
-We suggest starting at Polished by Design, where you can use Design Aglow templates to order directly from ProDPI’s extensive line of high-end products.
+We suggest starting at Design Aglow Print, where you can use Design Aglow templates to order directly from ProDPI’s extensive line of high-end products.

 5. Balance your books.